Obituary: Mary Ellen Butler 1924-2019

 Mary was preceded in death by husbands, Richard Florida and Maurice Butler.

-She is survived by son, Richard Florida of Flagstaff; daughters, Maureen Leahy (Bob) of Cottonwood and Sandra Tabeling of Cottonwood; two grandchildren, five great-grandchildren and two great-great-grandchildren.
+She is survived by son, Richard Florida of Flagstaff; daughters, Maureen Leahy (Bob) of Cottonwood and Sandra Tabeling of Cottonwood; grandchildren, Rick Vinson (Sarah), Levi Florida (Audie), and Brandi Schwartz; great-grandchildren, Travis Vinson, Allen Vinson, Sophia Vinson, Sacha Vinson, Aspen Sargent, Autumn Sargent and Kolt Florida; great-great-grandson, Brandt Vinson; and lots of nieces and nephews.

 Information provided by survivors.